alban-read/M1-MICRO-FORTH/riscish.md

 After t1 runs type 14 WLOCALS . and it will be zero, the command line level has its own set of LOCALS as well.

+There is no need to use LOCALS but if you write a word and think it would be handy to have somewhere else to briefly store a value that is not global or the stack, they serve that purpose.

 #### advanced LOCALS usage